Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-5/_posts/2001-02-01-querystrings.md

 # Query Strings

 Query strings are a simple way to send information from page to page.
-Keep in mind it ends up in the address bar of the browser.
+However, items in the query string appear as clear text in the address bar of the browser.
 What does that mean?
-That means anyone can see the information that is in the address bar meaning it is NOT secure.
-It's all in clear text.
-However, it's really nice when we need to send information to another page that doesn't require high security.
+That means anyone can see the information in the address bar, and it is NOT secure.
+However, it's nice when we need to send data to another page that doesn't require high security.
 It's easy to do.
 How do we do it?

 We need two pages.